History of Giannis Antetokounmpo in Timeline

 September 18, 2020: Second Consecutive MVP Award

-On December 15, 2020, Giannis Antetokounmpo re-signed with the Bucks, agreeing to a 5-year, $228 million extension, which was the largest in league history at the time.
+On December 15, 2020, Giannis Antetokounmpo re-signed with the Bucks, agreeing to a 5-year, $228 million extension, marking the largest deal in league history.

 2020: NBA All-Star Captain Selection

-In 2020, Giannis Antetokounmpo was selected as an All-Star captain, leading the Eastern Conference in voting.
+In 2020, Giannis Antetokounmpo was selected as an All-Star captain for the NBA All-Star game, leading the Eastern Conference in voting.

-2020: NBA MVP and Defensive Player of the Year
+2020: NBA Most Valuable Player (MVP) and Defensive Player of the Year Awards

 In 2020, Giannis Antetokounmpo won his second consecutive NBA Most Valuable Player (MVP) award and was named the NBA Defensive Player of the Year.

-On June 29, 2021, Giannis Antetokounmpo suffered a left knee injury during the third quarter of Game 4 of the Eastern Conference Finals against the Atlanta Hawks after colliding with Clint Capela.
+On June 29, 2021, during Game 4 of the Eastern Conference Finals against the Atlanta Hawks, Giannis Antetokounmpo suffered a left knee injury after colliding with Clint Capela, resulting in a hyperextension, and he was ruled out for Games 5 and 6.

 August 20, 2021: Minority Owner of Milwaukee Brewers

-On August 20, 2021, Giannis Antetokounmpo became a minority owner of the Milwaukee Brewers of Major League Baseball.
+On August 20, 2021, Antetokounmpo became a minority owner of the Milwaukee Brewers of Major League Baseball, expanding his business ventures into the world of baseball.

-On October 19, 2021, Giannis Antetokounmpo received his first NBA championship ring in the pre-game ceremony and recorded 32 points, 14 rebounds, and seven assists in a 127–104 season-opening win over the Nets.
+On October 19, 2021, after receiving his first NBA championship ring, Giannis Antetokounmpo recorded 32 points, 14 rebounds, and seven assists in a 127–104 season-opening win over the Nets.

 2021: NBA Championship and Finals MVP